 4. The County Council is required to comply with the Financial Management (FM) Code which CIPFA published in 2019.
 The Code provides guidance for good and sustainable financial management in local authorities and provides a framework for assurance that authorities are managing resources effectively.
 The FM Code is based on a series of principles.
 It does not prescribe the financial management process local authorities should adopt but it recommends that the authority demonstrates that it satisfies the principles of good financial management relevant to its size, responsibilities, and circumstances.
-An annual self-assessment has been undertaken and shows that the Council complies with all the principles of the Code as set out in Annexe 2.
-However, in all areas there is potential for further improvements and to further embed good financial management, which will be the focus in 2024.
+An Internal Audit review was carried out in 2024/25 to assess the Council's compliance with the FM Code.
+Internal Audit reviewed the Council's own assessment to ensure the standards within the FM Code can be substantiated and supported by appropriate evidence.
+The outcome of the review was there was substantial assurance and the governance framework for implementing the FM Code is well established within the Council.
+An annual self-assessment has been undertaken as at March 2025 and shows that the Council complies with all the principles of the Code, as set out in Annexe 2.